 If it’s a shared resource for a group of towers or a guild district, who will coordinate its use?

-Who will handle any application for Archdeacon’s approval under the Faculty Jurisdiction Rules?
+If applicable, who will handle any application for Archdeacon’s approval under the Faculty Jurisdiction Rules?

 Licensing & Disclaimers

 These are the standard licences used by the Liverpool Ringing Simulator Project.
 The licences chosen, and their implications are covered further in the Technical Reference Guide.